The Awards 2018Congratulations to the 48 UK businesses who have achieved the Princess Royal Training Awards standard in 2018!

 Banking, insurance and finance | 1000+ employees | London

-This banking organisation initiated sales boot camps to address a lack of structured sales training and to meet the needs of a global market.
+This financial technology organisation initiated sales boot camps to address a lack of structured sales training and to meet the needs of a global market.
 Boot camps are constantly adapted in line with product developments and shifting technology and they are delivering well-equipped staff ready to perform.

 Diversifying the business

 Construction and engineering | 250-999 employees | Lincoln

 This construction company experienced challenges recruiting skilled trade staff and decided to ‘grow its own’.
 It created an Apprenticeship programme in 2011 and 90% apprentices still work for the business.
 Delivering Apprenticeships has allowed the company to diversify and they have grown their insurance claims arm of the business to an impressive turnover of £14 million.